LordCatIII/plush-launcher-sauce-code/README.md

 # plush-launcher-sauce-code
-the /sauce-code command from my plush launcher discord bot
+the /sauce-code command from my plush launcher discord bot, for discord.js